jannhama/vuetify-upload-btn/README.md

 Copy ```UploadButton.vue``` to part of our project and require/import if using bundler.

-Tested only to work with Vue2 and Vuetify 0.11.1
+Tested to work with Vue 2.5.x and Vuetify 1.0.3

 ## How to use